carpentries-i18n/r-intro-geospatial-es/_episodes/01-rstudio-intro.md

 ~~~
 {: .output}

-This can get unwieldy when not needed, but  clarifies your intentions.
-Remember that others may later read your code.
 Esto puede volverse incómodo cuando no es necesario, pero clarifica tus intenciones.
 Recuerde que otros pueden leer tu código más adelante.